15th INTERNATIONAL

 Cinema is the century’s metaphor.
 It is more metaphorical than anything

 literary, says Jean Luc Godard the pioneer of French New Wave.
-The 60s and
+The 60s and70s witnessed such a phenomenon in the cinema world.
+And the Malayalam

 filmdom was not to be left behind.
 It came out with powerfully portrayed tales